 My experience with ‘consultants’ when on the other side of the fence was that they 'borrowed your watch to tell you the time' and the ones I came across rarely had anything insightful beyond generic advice that could be read in any business textbook and usually bore no resemblance to what I was seeing and experiencing running an actual business.

 Then there were one or two insightful people I came across over the years, able to see inside my business in a way that I never could.
 It is this outside in look at the business that I found to be invaluable when I was struggling to see the wood for the trees.

 "When you can't see the wood for the trees, a good consultant can help give you clarity!"

 So do you need to work with a consultant?

-No, of course not but what you absolutely must do is take some time out of the trenches and get in the General’s tent to plan the battle.
+No, but what you absolutely must do is take some time out of the trenches and get in the General’s tent to plan the battle.

-When you purposefully put time aside to work on your game plan, I promise you that you will come out of the process enlightened and raring to take your business forward to new heights of success, whether you use outside help to achieve this or not is entirely up to you, it’s your business after all.
+When you purposefully put time aside to work on your game plan, I promise you will come out of the process enlightened and raring to take your business forward to new heights of success, whether you use outside help to achieve this is entirely up to you, it’s your business.